meetmakwana19/react-redux/README.md

 #### **ACTION**

 - An action is a **plain JS object** that describes the intention to cause change(Like ordering something on a button click)
+- It has the responsibility to get data from ReactJS UI and pass to the Redux's reducer to put that data into store.
+- Action can itself modify data because reducer cant do logic work.
   - Has a `type` field like `{ type : 'ORDER' }`
   - Tells what to do but doesnt tell how to do
   - Pure Object example :